|

 feed my family by

 doing something I love to do (the "get better gas mileage" research part), putting out information that can benefit all of us.
-Please don't deny me that, BBB.
 So here's my speal.
 Please hear me out.
 There are literally hundreds of different things people can change in their driving styles, mods and tweaks they can make to their actual vehicles, technologies being developed that they can invest in, or combinations of all of them, to get better fuel economy and improve the average

 car or truck's fuel efficiency by 15%,